CS171/Homework_instructions/week-05/hw/week_05_hw.md

 Submission instructions:

-*  Use the following recommended folder structure to submit your hw and lab:
+*  Use the following recommended folder structure to submit your hw:

 ```
 /submission_FirstnameLastname
-	lab_partner.txt
 	hw/
 	    implementation/ ...folder for your code
    	        index.html
 	        css/ 		...folder with all CSS files
 	        js/ 		...folder with all JavaScript files
-	lab/
 ```

 *  Make sure to keep the overall size of your submission under 5MB!
 Sketches don't have to be in the highest resolution, but should still be readable.